owen80387/music-app/README.md

 - Upload audio files (MP3, WAV, FLAC)
 - Analyzes BPM and musical key using AI
 - Shows audio waveform
-- Recommends similar beats
+- Finds similar beats from other users using AI similarity matching
-- Virtual coin system for purchases
+- Buy beats from other users with virtual coins
-- Transaction history
+- Transaction history and earnings tracking

 ## Setup